A scientific initiation underpinned in free Cochrane materials is feasible and effective in delivering high-quality training to undergraduates.

 2Centro Universitario Arthur Sá Earp (UNIFASE), Brazil

-Background: To encourage and support new incomers is one of Cochrane's priorities according to its strategic plan.
-Cochrane Training website provides several learning opportunities, with emphasis on reading, preparing, conducting, and publishing systematic reviews.
-There are tools and online training guidance that might build capacity amongst healthcare professionals and is an excellent source of learning for undergraduates.
-Scientific Initiation (SI) is a program directed to undergraduates, to connect them to study groups and lines of research.
+Background: To encourage and support new incomers is one of Cochrane’s priorities according to its strategic plan.
+The Cochrane Training website provides several learning opportunities, with emphasis on reading, preparing, conducting, and publishing systematic reviews.
+There are tools and online training guidance that might build capacity amongst healthcare professionals, and it is an excellent source of learning for undergraduates.
+Scientific Initiation (SI) is a program directed to undergraduates to connect them to study groups and lines of research.
 It intends to stimulate students to learn techniques and scientific methods, as well as to encourage scientific thinking and creativity.
-The Faculdade de Medicina de Petropolis (FMP/UNIFASE), a private university in Rio de Janeiro, Brazil, doesn't have a curriculum in Evidence-Based Healthcare.
-However, there are initiatives to approximate students and high-quality research, such as Cochrane Brasil Rio de Janeiro (CBRJ) Affiliate Center, and a partnership with the Centre For Evidence-Based Medicine from the University of Oxford.
+The Faculdade de Medicina de Petropolis (FMP/UNIFASE), a private university in Rio de Janeiro, Brazil, does not have a curriculum in Evidence-Based Healthcare.
+However, there are initiatives to approximate students and high-quality research, such as Cochrane Brasil Rio de Janeiro (CBRJ) Affiliate Center, and a partnership with the Centre for Evidence-Based Medicine from the University of Oxford.

 Objectives: To describe the experience of a Cochrane-driven scientific initiation to undergraduates at FMP/UNIFASE.